-Supporting a three-lane highway and two footways over the River Thames, VolkerLaser delivered major strengthening works to this historic sprandel arch structure; an essential part of the strategic transport network for the Berkshire area.
+VolkerLaser was contracted to deliver major strengthening works to Reading Bridge, a historic sprandel arch structure, which forms an essential part of the strategic transport network in Berkshire.

 Originally opened in 1923, Reading Bridge was built using an early form of reinforced concrete developed by the French engineer, Francois Hennebique.
 Major strengthening works were identified in 2013, by Reading Borough Council, in order to extend the longevity of the structure.
 The bridge provides a vital transport link to thousands of motorists within Berkshire, carrying around 24,000 vehicles each day.

 Due to the bridge spanning the River Thames, VolkerLaser worked closely with the Environment Agency, agreeing that initial inspections should be carried out to evaluate the full scope of works needed.
 A team installed a scaffolding system to allow for a visual inspection, as well as tap testing.
 These tests identified hollow points across the whole structure, which were subsequently marked and broken out ready for repair.
 Throughout these inspections, the VolkerLaser team developed a unique knowledge of the structure, which aided in the programme planning process, mitigating any potential delays.

 The next phase of works involved 1,500m³ of foam concrete being pumped into the south approach ramp and cored through the deck before it was filled in from the top.
 Following a three month waiting period, to allow the concrete to settle, the team then applied a grouting product, as well as using a sheer bolt system to thicken the abutments, strengthening the entire structure.